How People Use Ensō

 Speaking of squirrels, here's a tip from an old friend, a PM who could juggle:

-The squirrels are not what they seem.
+Quickly you will learn that the squirrels are not what they seem.

 Thanks for reading!